Multiplicity Results for Mixed Local Nonlocal Equations With Indefinite Concave-Convex Type Nonlinearity: Introduction

 Using fibering map analysis and constrained minimization on specific subsets of the Nehari manifold, we establish the existence of at least two distinct nontrivial non-negative solutions to \eqref{generaleqn} for sufficiently small values of \(\lambda\).
 We first analyze the case \(p < q\), where both operators significantly influence the behavior of the solutions.
 Here, we consider a subcritical nonlinearity with a sublinear perturbation, allowing \(\lambda\) to appear in both terms while permitting the coefficients \(a\) and \(b\) to change sign.
 Furthermore, we prove a nonexistence result for sufficiently large \(\lambda\) when \(p < q\), even when \(a\) and \(b\) are positive.
-As part of this analysis, we derive a few key properties of the threshold curve in the parameter plane of the generalized eigenvalue problem, a result that may interest researchers from different perspectives.
+To prove this result, we derive a few key properties of the threshold curve in the parameter plane of the generalized eigenvalue problem.
+The novel observations we provide related to the generalized eigenvalue problem of mixed local-nonlocal operator may be of interest to researchers from different perspectives.